 It’s important to note that both kitchen work surfaces can be damaged by extreme heat and even the manufacturers like Caesarstone suggest using some protection against hot pots and pans.

 If you’re comparing granite vs quartz you’ll be pleased to know that they have both been refined to give you durable performance that will last for years.
 In order to take care of either of these countertops it would be best to have something in place to put hot cookware on to protect the surface, just in case.

 The main difference between the two lies in their appearance.
 Granite countertops have varying patterns and veins that make each one look unique.
 Quartz is more uniform and the variation from one top to another is minimal.

 Granite, on the other hand, is a product of nature with natural variations occurring throughout the entire countertop.
-Should anything happen to the granite counter the entire piece would have to be replaced.
+Should anything happen to it the entire piece would have to be replaced.

 When all is said and done granite is the more expensive countertop to choose.
-When you’re asking, “Are quartz countertops better than granite?” you’ll also want to factor in any price concerns.
-All in all, both quartz and granite countertops are generally equal in performance but differ in appearance and pricing.
+You’ll also want to factor in any price concerns.
+All in all, both are generally equal in performance but differ in appearance and pricing.